-- - b. - lows: The maximum fence height is 1.8m; Fences are not permitted along road frontages forward of the building; and Side boundary fences are to be setback at least 1m behind the face of the wall addressing the primary road frontage (as seen on the right) C. - right). - For rear loaded dwellings the Primary Frontage requirements are as follows: - lows: The maximum fence height is 1.2m; Fences are permitted along the Primary Front-age and the side boundaries forward of the façade facing the Primary Frontage; and Fences must be at least 50% transparent. a. b. - C. - 27 - C. Fences must be at least 50% transparent.
-For all dwellings the Secondary Frontage requirements are as follows: a.
-Fences may extend beyond the face of the secondary façade only on the basis the fencing visible from the public area is:
+- The maximum fence height is 1.8m; Fences are not permitted along road front-ages forward of the building; and Side boundary fences are to be setback at least 1m behind the face of the wall addressing the pri-mary road frontage (as seen on the right).
+C. - 26.
+For rear loaded dwellings the Primary Frontage requirements are as follows: - a.
+The maximum fence height is 1.2m; b. - Fences are permitted along the Primary Frontage and the side boundaries forward of the façade facing the Primary Frontage; and Fences must be at least 50% transparent. - 27.
+For all dwellings the Secondary Frontage - requirements are as follows: - a.
+Fences may extend beyond the face of the secondary façade only on the basis the fencing visible from the public area is: - A maximum fence height of 1.8m; Solid up to a height of 1.2m with any fencing above 1.2m in height being at least 50% transparent or the fence can be at least 25% transparent overall where the transparency is consistent across the full area of the fence (i.e. transparent sections cannot be located solely at ground level); and